-After you have completed all of the application's forms and uploaded the attachments, you are ready to submit the applications via IGS Connect.
-Prior to submitting the application, you can double check to make sure all forms have been completed properly by pressing the View Global Errors button on any form.
+After you have completed all the application forms and uploaded the attachments, you are ready to submit the applications via IGS Connect.
+Prior to submitting the application, you should double check to make sure all forms have been completed properly by pressing the View Global Errors button on any form.
 It will highlight any missing information and provide you with a link to the correct form.